sagarmunjal/repo0001/_posts/2016-06-07-buckling-up.md

 Prompt allows to ask user to take values from the user input.
 This is very important to define customized variables.
 Prompt asks for two arguments, one, which is the text and the default, which is optional argument, stores the default value in the variable.

-Syntax:
+result = prompt(text[, default]);

+The value stored in result depends on the following :
+- If user types something into field and presses OK, then user text is the result.
+- If user types nothing, but presses OK, then the result is default.
+- If user presses CANCEL (or keyboard Escape), then result is null.

-<code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="59-62"></code>
+<code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="127-133"></code>

 > - **Confirm**

-It is similar to prompt but instead of a value it stores boolean value in the variable corresponding to the “OK” and “cancel” the user is prompted with.
+It is similar to prompt but instead of a value it stores **boolean value** in the variable corresponding to the “OK” and “cancel” the user is prompted with.
 See the following example to understand better.

 Syntax :